iqm-finland/cirq-on-iqm/docs/user_guide.rst

                                         ║   ║
     Alices_Measurement_Register: ═══════@═══^═══════

-After an `X` gate is applied onto `Alice`, the measurement is stored in `Alices_Measurement_Register`.
-If the result is 1 (which it should always be in this case), another `X` gate is subsequently applied onto `Bob`.
+After an `X` gate is applied on `Alice`, the qubit is measured and the result is stored in the key `A`.
+If the result is one (which it should always be in this case), another `X` gate is subsequently applied on `Bob`.
 If it is zero, an identity gate of corresponding duration is applied instead.

 Executing the above circuit should always return `11`, even though `Alice` and `Bob` are never